 One of the most common questions from travelling families is “what is the best stroller for travel?”
 There are so many strollers on the market, each with their own redeeming features, that picking out the best travel stroller can be a difficult task.
-But there are a few things that you should definitely bear in mind when choosing a stroller for travel.
+But there are a few things that you should definitely bear in mind when choosing a good travel stroller.

 What to look for in a travel stroller

-With babies, its important to find a stroller that you can attach a car seat to – also known as a travel system.
+With babies, the best thing is a car seat stroller combo – also known as a travel system.
 This way you can lift the baby out of the car or taxi and clip them straight onto the stroller with ease.
 It also means you have the peace of mind of travelling with a car seat when you are travelling to and from the airport or while you are in a taxi or car away from home.

-You can buy this as an entire travel system, or you can buy for example a Maxi-cosi car seat with the appropriate adaptors to add to your stroller (we did this with our Bugaboo Bee).
+You can buy this as an entire travel system, or you can make your own stroller carseat combo by buying for example a Maxi-cosi car seat with the appropriate adaptors to add to your stroller (we did this with our Bugaboo Bee).

 Our experience with strollers for travel

-When number 2 came along, we realized we would need a double buggy that was also going to be good for travel.
+When number 2 came along, we realized we would be in the market for the best double stroller for travel.
 Enter the Phil & Ted’s Vibe.
 I totally loved my Phil & Ted’s Vibe.
 It is a sturdy stroller that can easily be taken off-road and is comfy for two kids at once –even from newborn.
 I also loved that it is only the width of a single stroller, meaning you could still squeeze through spaces as normal.
 It is so easy to maneuver with one hand too.
 The biggest downside – it is still pretty big, even when folded up, and heavy too for loading in and out of taxis.

-A friend of mine once said to me “It doesn’t matter what stroller you buy; everyone always ends up with a Maclaren eventually”.
+A friend of mine once said to me “It doesn’t matter what stroller you buy; everyone always ends up with a Maclaren umbrella stroller eventually”.
 Well, in my case she was right.
-Once the kids got a bit older, all I needed was an easy to use, easy to fold, easy to carry, easy to steer stroller – the perfect travel stroller really, and so we sold all the others and bought a Maclaren Quest, which definitely served its purpose.
+Once the kids got a bit older, all I needed was an easy to use, easy to fold, easy to carry, easy to steer stroller – the perfect compact stroller for travel really, and so we sold all the others and bought a Maclaren Quest, a nice and easy small stroller for travel.

 So in the end I found a few travel strollers that worked well – but there are so many travel strollers to choose from, and also several new strollers have come on the market since I started travelling with my kids.
 And so I decided to ask around and see what other people think of as the best stroller for travel.
-And who better to ask than a group of very seasoned travellers – my fellow family travel bloggers!
+And who better to ask than a group of very seasoned travellers – my fellow family travel bloggers, who have all had their share of experience looking for the best buggy for travelling.

-So here I share with you family travel bloggers’ picks of what they think is the best stroller for travel.
+So here I share with you all these family travel bloggers’ travel stroller reviews.

 BabyZen YOYO Plus